 1. Jack Quinn’s Running Club

-The Scene: The Jack Quinn’s Running Club is a downtown community of walkers, joggers and runners that always welcome new members.
-All ages and abilities are welcome, with the club motto “To motivate and inspire runners of all ages and abilities to get up, get out and get active in your personal health and in our community.”
+The Scene: The Jack Quinn’s Running Club is a popular downtown community of walkers, joggers, runners or crawlers that always welcome new members.
+All ages and abilities are welcome, with about 1,200 people hitting the downtown loop each week.
+Strollers and children always in the mix.

 The Route: A 5K walk, jog or run thru downtown.
 Sign in, start and end at Jack Quinn Irish Alehouse and Pub (21 S. Tejon St).

-The Perks: After your run, enjoy discounted food, $4 appetizers and $2.50 pints of Odell brews.
-After 10 runs, you receive a Jack Quinn’s Running Club tech shirt.
-After 50 runs, you can purchase a celebratory shirt for $20.
-If you make it to 100, you can join the coveted Century Club and purchase the Jack Quinn’s Running Club long-sleeve tech shirt for $45.
+The Perks: After your run, enjoy $1 tacos, $3 Odell’s Brewking pints and other discounted food.
+After 10 runs, you’re eligible for a $10 Jack Quinn’s Running Club T-shirt.
+If you make it to 100, you can join the coveted Century Club and purchase the Jack Quinn’s Running Club long-sleeve shirt for $40.
 After 200, well, you join the elite Double Century Club.
 If you have to ask about the perks for this, you haven’t run enough yet.

 The Scene: An east-side team-driven running club, the Muldooniacs are open to runners of all ages and abilities, including avid runners, those who haven’t run since P.E. class, runners looking to gain speed or lose some weight, or those looking for a good excuse to wash down nachos and a margarita.